-You can also watch videos of children's entertainment programs or animal shows on TV.
-View these together and use the opportunity to explain and discuss what you're watching.
+You can also record videos of children's entertainment programs or animal shows from TV.
+View these together and use the opportunity to stop the tape and explain and discuss what you're watching.
 In the evenings, read bedtime stories.
 These are useful in more ways than one.
 They help to develop your child's language.
 They provide valuable information.
 They arouse a child's natural curiosity.
 You can even take photos of vacations, family, pets, and things you have done, and put them in a book to talk about later on.